dluc/Select/README.md

 # Description

-**Select** is a static **Service Locator** implementation with PHP magic methods.
+**Select** is a static **Service Locator** implementation with PHP method ovearloading.
 It allows to **replace classes** and can be used to **hold components/services**, identified by unique names and automatically exposed with getter methods.

 _Select_ is designed to be subclassed with a custom class name, as opposed to the common injection through constructors.
-To replace _Select_ you subclass the main class, implementing the same interface _iSelect_.
-For instance: during tests you can either use a different set of definitions (suggested) or use a mocked Service Locator class.
+To replace _Select_ you subclass the main class.
+For instance: during tests you can either use a different set of definitions (suggested) or use a mocked Service Locator class implementing the same interface _iSelect_.

 _Service Locator_ is an _Inversion of Control_ pattern, an alternative to
 _Constructor Injection_ and _Setter Injection_.
 Each approach has pros and